Can't attend, but still want to support CBF's oyster restoration efforts? Make a donation.

-Please join us to celebrate the Chesapeake Bay at DC on the Half Shell.
-This one of a kind event is a unique experience featuring local Chesapeake Bay waterman and their oysters.
+Please join us to celebrate the Chesapeake Bay and its beloved oyster at DC on the Half Shell.
+This one-of-a-kind event is a unique experience featuring local Chesapeake Bay watermen and their oysters.
 Enjoy music, gourmet cuisine, cocktails, and the company of the region’s top philanthropists, legislative decision makers, and corporate and community leaders.

 CBF is proud to honor Kaiser Permanente with the 2019 Conservationist of the Year Award for their commitment to environmental stewardship and their success in making healthy communities a reality.

 2018 Event Recap

 What a night!
 Our 3rd Annual DC on the Half Shell was a smashing success.
 Thank you to our generous sponsors, host Committee, honorary committee, event co-chairs Wendy and Larry Culp and Kay and David Kaufman, as well as all our guests for your support.
 More than 600 guests joined us to celebrate the Chesapeake Bay and honor Washington College and Virginia Wesleyan University for their extraordinary leadership and commitment to educating the next generation of Chesapeake Bay leaders.
 Check below to see photos from the event.

 The 2018 DC on the Half Shell raised more than $500,000 of vital funding that will help restore and protect our Chesapeake Bay and its rivers and streams.
 Thanks to your support, this year CBF will:

 - Plant 30 million juvenile oysters on sanctuary reefs in Maryland and Virginia—once mature, each will filter up to 50 gallons of water a day!

 - Inspire over 35,000 students and teachers through CBF’s award-winning environmental education programs.

 - Advocate for science-based management of the Bay's fisheries, including oysters, menhaden, and blue crabs.